Meredith N. Schmehl

 I am a Ph.D. student in the Department of Neurobiology at Duke University.
 As a member of the laboratory of Dr. Jennifer Groh, I study how visual and auditory perceptions are integrated in the monkey brain.
-In May 2018, I completed dual undergraduate degrees in Neurobiology (B.S.) and Cognitive Psychology (B.S.) at Carnegie Mellon University, where I studied visual behavior and neural correlates in mice in the laboratory of Dr. Sandra Kuhlman.
+Before coming to Duke, I completed dual undergraduate degrees in Neurobiology (B.S.) and Cognitive Psychology (B.S.) at Carnegie Mellon University, where I studied visual behavior and neural correlates in mice in the laboratory of Dr. Sandra Kuhlman.

-Outside of my research, I am actively involved in science communication efforts including outreach, writing, and policy.
-For my leadership in educational outreach as an undergraduate, I have been recognized as the 2018 National Outstanding Member of the Year by Nu Rho Psi, the national neuroscience honor society.
-I also enjoy writing about science for the public, and currently serve as an Associate Editor of the Duke Science Review and a Contributing Writer for the Duke SciPol Writers Studio.
-Finally, I am the editor and music producer of the Gastronauts podcast (first episodes to be released in the coming months), a podcast about scientists who study how the gut talks to the brain.
-I plan to pursue a career in which I can foster a greater appreciation for and understanding of science and its importance in society, advocate for sustained funding for scientific research, and support diverse and inclusive practices in higher education.
+Outside of my research, I am actively involved in science communication efforts including outreach, writing, policy, and multimedia.
+As an undergraduate, I founded a chapter of Nu Rho Psi (the national neuroscience honor society) and led our chapter through over 30 annual hours of educational outreach in the community.
+For my leadership as the founding president of this group, I was recognized as the 2018 National Outstanding Member of the Year by the national organization.
+I also enjoy writing about science for the public, and serve as an Associate Editor of the Duke Science Review and an independent science writer for various publications.
+I have also translated these writing skills to connect science with policy as a contributing writer for the Duke SciPol.org Writers Studio and as a member of the National Science Policy Network.
+Finally, I am the editor and music producer of the Gastronauts Podcast, a podcast about scientists who study how the gut talks to the brain.
+I look forward to leveraging these experiences to pursue a career in science communication and advocacy, in which I can foster a greater appreciation for science and its importance in society.

 In addition to my interests within science, I am also an avid freelance cellist and musical composer, and a dedicated volunteer both within and outside of my campus communities.